ebsaral/1234S.org/README.md

 **Logical Spirituality** builds on traditional spirituality by uncovering the **unseen logic of nature**.
 It demonstrates how these truths are observable in practice through two guiding principles: **Interconnectedness** and **Justice in Nature**.
 Their relationship is explored through a *multidimensional* cycle of learning, with the **health of all living beings** serving as the foundation.

+## Philosophy for Everybody

+- An easy and intuitive perspective more powerful than major competitors
+- Open source, so anyone can contribute to its development
+- Philosophy that is understandable in any language
+- Suitability for everyday tasks, allowing for short development times

 ## Core areas you can master through this project